Local Sporting Champions

 Applications should be submitted once you have been selected to attend the championships and your participation has been confirmed.
 Applications submitted 6 months or more in advance of the competition may be moved into the following round of assessment at the discretion of the ASC.
 You must submit your application online before the commencement date of the championships.
 Applications will not be considered if lodged after the commencement of the championships and the online application will not allow applicants to apply after the championships have commenced.
 Saved applications must be completed and submitted prior to the championships commencing to be eligible.

-What is the value of the individual and team grants?
+What is the value of the Local Sporting Champions grants?

-Grants of $500 are available for successful individual applicants, and $3000 for successful team applications.
+Grants of $500 are available for successful individual applicants.

 What are the grants intended for?